drummer1992/sito/README.md

 await schema.assert({ foo: 5 }) // => foo is not valid
 ```

-This may also be required if you need to expanding the validator prototype
+This may also be required if you need to expand the validator's prototype

 ```js
 NumberValidator.expand({